 - Sewing Machine and standard presser foot

 - Walking or Even Feed foot; or use your machine’s built-in fabric feeding system, such as the AcuFeed™ Flex fabric feeding system on our Janome models

 Fabric and Other Supplies

-NOTE: The recommended yardage shown below will allow you to make up to THREE collars with our pattern.
-You need the length of a full yard to achieve the proper curve at the top and insure the nap runs in the right direction, but because faux fur is traditionally quite wide, you will have extra width.
+NOTE: The recommended yardage shown below will allow you to make TWO or even THREE collars with our pattern.
+You need the length of a full yard to achieve the proper curve at the top and insure the Nap runs in the right direction, but because faux fur is traditionally quite wide, you will have extra width.
 Each pattern piece (each half) requires about 10″ in width x 35″ in length.